A New Book of Verse

 The Ballad Which Anne Askew Made and Sung When She Was in Newgate (“Like as the armed knight”) [1]

 William Forrest (dates?)
-NEW
+Note

 A New Ballade of the Marigolde (“The God above, for man’s delight”) [1]